ordina-jworks/ordina-jworks.github.io/_posts/2019-11-20-agile-reporting.md

 <span class="image left"><img class="p-image" alt="Happy Team" src="{{ '/img/2019-11-20-agile-reporting/reporting-team-happy.png' | prepend: site.baseurl }}"></span>

-For measuring the happiness of the team, I used 5 questions with a score of 1 (not great) - 5 (great) and used that data in another spreadsheet.
+For measuring the happiness of the team, I used five questions with a score of 1 (not great) - 5 (great) and used that data in another spreadsheet.
 Every sprint, the team had to fill it in and I gathered the data.

 As with velocity, this is a lagging indicator so you can see what happened in the past, but it can't predict the future.